jpype-project/jpype/doc/userguide.rst

 Jep stands for Java embedded Python.
 It is a mirror image of JPype.
-Rather that focusing on accessing Java from within Python, this project is geared towards allowing Java to access Python as subinterpreter.
+Rather that focusing on accessing Java from within Python, this project is geared towards allowing Java to access Python as sub-interpreter.
 The syntax for accessing Java resources from within the embedded Python is quite similar with support for imports.
 Notable downsides are that although Python supports multiple interpreters many Python modules do not, thus some of the advantages